Top 15 Women Freedom Fighters of India: Names, Roles & Impact!

 After her husband’s death, she became the regent of her young son and played a significant role in resisting the British annexation of Jhansi.
 Her defiance against the Doctrine of Lapse and her pivotal role in the Indian Rebellion of 1857 made her an iconic freedom fighter.

-Who was the unknown female freedom fighter of India?
+Who were the unknown women freedom fighters of India?

 Other lesser-known women freedom fighters of the era were Pritilata Waddedar, Aruna Asaf Ali, Rajkumari Gupta, Rani Gaidinliu, Kanaklata Barua, and the list goes on.